Pine Grove's Professionals Recovery Track

 Sally Moody, LCSW

-Sally Moody is a Clinical Therapist with the Professionals Recovery Track at Pine Grove Behavioral Health & Addiction Services, she is also a Clinical Therapist for Pine Grove's Professional Enhancement Program.
-She received her undergraduate degree in Social Work from Mississippi College in Clinton, MS and her Masters degree in Social Work from the University of Denver in Denver, CO.
+Sally Moody is a Licensed Clinical Social Worker and Clinical Therapist with the Professional Enhancement Program (PEP) at Pine Grove Behavioral Health & Addiction Services, where she serves as Clinical Director.
+Moody is also a Clinical Therapist for Pine Grove's Professionals Recovery Track.
+She earned her undergraduate degree in Social Work from Mississippi College in Clinton, MS and her Master’s degree in Social Work from the University of Denver in Denver, CO.
 Moody has experience with chemical dependency case management with Arapahoe House, Inc. and in evaluating and monitoring medical professionals with the Colorado Physician Health Program, both in Denver, Colorado.
-She previously worked with Pine Grove's Legacy program developing, implementing, and treating addiction in adults age 55 and older.x
+She previously worked with Pine Grove's Legacy program developing, implementing, and treating addiction in adults..x

 |Leah Claire Bennett